 If you have any desire to improve your sports performance in weight lifting, bodybuilding, running or even gymnastics we might be able to help you.
-Maybe you feel that you are something is impeding your performance but just not sure what it may be, perhaps its time for a performance checkup.
+Maybe you feel that something is impeding your performance but just not sure what it may be, perhaps it’s time for a performance checkup.
 If you have injuries, you know it negatively affects your exercise goals.
-For example, if you which to improve your weight training regime, you want to first get rid of lower back pain from weight training injury, if you have one.
+For example, if you wish to improve your weight training regime, you want to first get rid of lower back pain from weight training injury, if you have one.

 Some may not feel any pain but experience reduced strength or energy.
-Low energy or power could metabolic in origin meaning the amount of fuel or nutrients your nerve cells are getting are low and we help you figure which instead of trying every supplement you were read or heard to see which one works.
-We’ll help you figure out if calcium or magnesium is better, how to increase testosterone levels without drugs to improve performance.
+Low energy or power could be metabolic in origin; meaning the amount of fuel or nutrients your nerve cells are getting are low and we help you figure out which instead of trying every supplement you read or heard to see which one works.
+We’ll help you figure out if calcium or magnesium is better and how to increase testosterone levels without drugs to improve performance.
 Taking the wrong supplements can do more harm than good.

-Once we restore metabolic and structural integrity most would have experience over 80% recovery.
-Thereafter, we help design rehab stretches and exercise to reinforce the results we have achieve.
-We will also recommend what you should and should not due during your recovery process so you do not re-injure yourself.
+Once we restore metabolic and structural integrity most would have experienced over 80% recovery.
+Thereafter, we help design rehab stretches and exercise to reinforce the results we have achieved.
+We will also recommend what you should and should not do during your recovery process so you do not re-injure yourself.

 I am a gym enthusiast.
 I go to the gym 4-6 times a week.
-Ever since I had my back pain, I am limited by the exercises I can do; especially I am unable to train with exercises which involves back extensively.
+Ever since I had back pain, I am limited by the exercises I can do; especially because I am unable to train with exercises which involve the back extensively.
 I have a few major back pains ever since 2005 and my condition worsens after every recurring back pain.

-Starting, I have no problem in running long distance but after every recurring back pain, my distance became shorter and shorter as limited by my back pain.
-As of now, I am unable to run as it will bring great impact to my back.
-I do cardio exercises like brisk walking and stationery biking.
+Starting, I have no problem running long distances but after every recurring back pain, my distance became shorter and shorter as limited by my back pain.
+As of now, I am unable to run as it will have a great impact on my back.
+I do cardio exercises like brisk walking and stationary biking.

-I have a major back pain recently in December 2011.
-I have difficulty in walking and was bedridden for almost a week and took me 2 months to get back to gym.
+I have had major back pain recently in December 2011.
+I have difficulty walking and was bedridden for almost a week and it took me 2 months to get back to the gym.
 Recently my back pain recurred again which hinders me again.
 I have to stop all my training and I feel very frustrated for each back pain recurred.

-I have went through physiotherapy in 2008, a duration of 9 months treatment of mainly cupping therapy and heat therapy, of which it doesn’t work.
+I have gone through physiotherapy in 2008, a duration of 9 months treatment of mainly cupping therapy and heat therapy, of which it doesn’t work.
 Lately, I am now in the treatment of acupuncture.
-It turns out to be good at first but as time pass by, it seems not to be effective anymore.
-I have suspected that I might be having sciatica as pain now radiates down my leg and I do feel tingling sensation and sometimes numbness especially at my foot sole.
+It turns out to be good at first but as time passes by, it seems not to be effective anymore.
+I have suspected that I might be having sciatica as pain now radiates down my leg and I do feel tingling sensation and sometimes numbness especially at my foot soles.